 Access to high-capacity telecommunications is crucial to the social, cultural and economic life of all Europeans and to the provision of vital services.
 Because of their distance and sparse population, rural areas especially have needs for effective telecommunications.
 However, many rural areas in Europe are still gravely disadvantaged by weaknesses in telecommunication systems.
+Digital technologies should be considered as an enabler to transform the rural economy and rural society.
 We expect digitisation efforts and the Smart Village processes to benefit large rural areas throughout Europe, not only the wealthiest.
 We call on governments, multi-national funders and telecommunication providers to work urgently on facilitating access to high-speed broadband and mobile services for all rural populations, including remote areas, with harmonised tariffs throughout Europe.
 Rural communities should not be expected but be enabled to take action in partnerships to ensure this service.
 Access for digital infrastructure should be ensured also for the disadvantaged and digital capacities should be strengthened.
 Access to appropriate statistics and data for decision-making should be readily available to rural stakeholders.